mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/paintoppresets.rst

 Brush Preset
 ============

 Paint Op presets store the preview thumbnail, brush-engine, the parameters, the brush tip, and, if possible, the texture.
-They are saved as .kpp files
+They are saved as .kpp files.

 For information regarding the brush system, see :ref:`Brushes <loading_saving_brushes>`.